Cubie87/cubie87.github.io/posts/2023-technicolor/technicolor.md

 Ensure that DHCP is enabled on the ethernet port that will be used.
 Leave the modem off for this step.

+Please make sure your settings match these.
+Note that the tftp setting's base directory has to be `.`, it did not work with anything else there (spent several hours wondering why, reinstalled with fresh config file and it worked first try)

 ![tftpGlobalConfig](tftpGLOBAL.png)

 Restart the tftp server as required.
 Allow through firewall (both public and private networks).